j-hw-wong/SWEPT/angular_binning/README.md

-## Code used to produce all figures in Chapter 5 of my PhD thesis, "Dependence of cosmological parameter constraints on angular binning of weak lensing two-point statistics".
+## Author: Robin Upham - Code used to produce all figures in Chapter 5 of my PhD thesis, "Dependence of cosmological parameter constraints on angular binning of weak lensing two-point statistics".

 ### Documentation